Taylor Strickland - Yesterday, 01:25 AM

 The lesson here is that you need to account for special events.
 A family unaware of the Harry Potter celebration, who books their visit during the event, could be overwhelmed by two theme parks packed with Muggles on-site to celebrate.
 Similarly, a family unaware of the event may schedule their vacation the weekend after, only to find out their Harry Potter-obsessed kids could have gone to the event if they planned their vacation the previous weekend.

 Now, some events will be bigger than others, and some events may work to your benefit in terms of avoiding crowds.
 Whichever way it might end up working in your particular situation, what’s important is that you are aware of special events at the parks and how those events affect crowd flow.

 See our Universal events section for more information.

 Getting there early and/or staying late

-It doesn’t matter whether it’s the first day in July or the first day in February, theme parks are always busiest in the middle of the day.
+FACTOR: MODERATEIt doesn’t matter whether it’s the first day of July or the first day of February, theme parks are always busiest in the middle of the day.
 You can do your best to plan your visiting days as much as you want, but if arrive at the parks at 10:00am and have to leave by 3:00pm, you’re going to end up feeling like the parks were really busy.
 Even though it sounds a bit redundant, most people are at the parks when most people are at the parks.
 That is why it’s always best, regardless of what other factors are involved, to get there early and/or stay late.